Trusted WordPress tutorials, when you need them most.

 Monitoring and Blocking Suspicious Activity Using Wordfence

 Wordfence shows a very useful log of all requests made to your website.
-You can view it by visiting the Wordfence » Tools page.
-Then, head over to the ‘Live Traffic’ tab.
+You can view it by heading over to Wordfence » Tools.
+Then, you’ll want to make sure you’re in the ‘Live Traffic’ tab.

 Live traffic wordfence